Midpoint between Saint Louis & Joplin

 “Speckled with romantic and unconventional attractions, it was the epitome of “cool”: a winding highway to Hollywood, lined with neon and kitsch, running from Chicago to L.A. right through the heart of the Show-Me State.”

-The stretch of Route 66 that winds through Pulaski County are lush with brilliant scenery and breathtaking landscapes.
+The stretch of Route 66 that winds through Pulaski County is lush with brilliant scenery and breathtaking Ozarks landscapes.
 Rivers cut through limestone and dolomite rock leaving dramatic bluffs and fertile valleys.
-The 200-foot tall bluffs visible in the Devils Elbow area were once described as being one of the “seven scenic wonders of Missouri” in literature from the Missouri Planning Commission.
+Notable author Jack D. Rittenhouse described one of Pulaski County’s segments as “one of the most beautiful sections of the Ozarks.”

 While exploring the road in Pulaski County you will visit cities whose heyday was years ago, as well as cities just finding their roots.
 The tour will captivate you as you twist along the 30+ miles of historic highway.

 Scenic overlooks and rivers are interspersed with historic buildings.
 Still visible is the historic Hooker Church and Graveyard.
 Hooker Cut was once rumored to be the deepest road cut in America.
 Rittenhouse described it as “an engineering triumph and truly a joy to the traveler.”

 Scenic Wonder of Missouri

 Devils Elbow, hugged by the Big Piney river, will win you over with its unique mix of romantic tie-rafter legends, colorful characters and its striking landscape.
 The 200-foot-tall bluffs have been described as one of the “seven scenic wonders of Missouri.”
 Drive, or stroll, across the 1923 steel truss bridge.